Lung function tests for asthma

-Pulmonary function tests for asthma include numerous procedures to diagnose lung problems.
-The two most common pulmonary function tests for asthma are spirometry and methacholine challenge tests.
+The two most common lung function tests for asthma are spirometry and methacholine challenge tests.

 - Spirometry: this pulmonary function test for asthma is a simple breathing test that measures how much air you can blow out of your lungs and how quickly.
 It is often used to determine the amount of airway obstruction you have.
 Spirometry can be done before and after you inhale a short-acting medication called a bronchodilator, such as salbutamol.
 The bronchodilator causes your airways to expand, allowing air to pass through freely.
 This test might also be done at future doctor visits to check your progress and to help your doctor determine if and how to adjust your treatment plan.